This post may contain affiliate links so I earn a commission.

 Of corse, if you don't burn a lot of firewood you might not need a full sized shed to hold the firewood for a campsite or fire pit.

-So, building your own firewood rack or purchasing an outdoor firewood rack with cover is a great option.
+So, building your own firewood rack or purchasing an outdoor firewood rack with a cover is a great option.

 Have you ever considered building your own DIY pallet firewood rack?